Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The second thing I liked (and this somewhat piggybacks on my first pro) is that within the audio lessons, there is an English-speaking moderator to keep you organized and engaged, and keep the lessons moving along in a timely manner.

 I am aware that some companies out there, like Rosetta Stone, believe in 100% immersion, meaning no or very little English.
 However, in my experience, I’ve found that some use of English for directions and translations can definitely be helpful, especially when you’re just starting out.
+This is especially true for students studying for the AP German exam.

 I do get the immersion argument and the benefits it can offer, but ultimately, German is a tough language to learn and I just appreciate the use of English to keep the lessons moving.
 This really prevents you from becoming annoyed and frustrated.